nitilaksha1/Chord-Distributed-Hash-Table/ReadMe.txt

 CUSTOMIZING CHORD NODES:
 -------------------------

--> Execute the compile.sh script to compile and run the servers.
 -> In case the predefined parametes in the script need to be changed the script can be modified.
 -> The command to run the server is :
 	- java -cp ".:libs/libthrift-0.9.1.jar:libs/slf4j-api-1.7.12.jar" ChordServer <hostname> <portnumber> <nodename> <isMasterNode> <MasterURL>